When most of us think about core strength, the first thing

 The plank is a super simple exercise that engages your entire body.
 It strengthens your core, back, glutes, and hamstrings, and improves stability and posture.
 Most importantly, you don’t need any equipment.

 The push-up is a step above the plank.
-It not only targets your core but also your arms, shoulders,
+It not only targets your core but also your arms, shoulders, and chest.

 However, it’s not exactly easy to do a perfect, 90-degree angle push-up, especially for beginners.
 You can make it easier by dropping to your knees or putting your feet against a wall.